 The mechanism is complex and not fully mapped.
 While we understand the major pathways (VEGF, EGF, FGF, HGF, NO, FAK-paxillin), the complete mechanism of action — including how BPC-157 interacts with receptor systems and what its primary binding target is — remains an active area of investigation.

 Long-term safety data is limited.
 Preclinical studies have not identified significant toxicity, and BPC-157 has been described as having no known LD50 (lethal dose), which is unusual.
 But "no identified toxicity in animal studies" is not the same as "proven safe for long-term human use."
 These are different standards of evidence.
-And dosing in humans is not standardized — without formal clinical trials, human dosing protocols are based on extrapolation from animal data and clinical observation rather than rigorously validated dose-response curves.
+Dosing in humans is not standardized — without formal clinical trials, any human dosing protocol is extrapolation rather than validated dose-response data.

-I believe BPC-157 is one of the most promising repair compounds in the current research pipeline.
-I also believe that intellectual honesty about the evidence base is more valuable than overpromising.
+I find BPC-157 one of the most interesting repair compounds in the current research pipeline.
+I also find that intellectual honesty about the evidence base — including the cancer question that the marketing tends to skip — is more valuable than overpromising.
 Both things can be true at the same time.

 Frequently asked questions